ottorst/random-password-generator/README.md

 This is a fork of the random password generation project, by the developer miketona, who kindly gives his time to make technology tutorials.

-My intention is not to abandon his logic, without changing what I think can be optimised in a simple way.
+What I intend to do is to keep the original developer's programming logic and only change what I think can be optimised in a simple way.

 Thanks miketona.